Skip to Content

 1. SKIP REINVENTING THE WHEEL.

-Instead, an easy and comforting alternative is simply to use the cruise line’s excursion offerings as a starting point.
-That will give you the lay of the land.
-It will highlight the most popular attractions.
-Provide you with an idea of potential must-sees.
-And, provide you a basis for figuring out what appeals to your family.
+Instead, an easy and comforting alternative is to use the cruise line’s excursion offerings as a starting point.
+That will give you the lay of the land, highlight the most popular attractions, give you an idea of potential must-sees, and give you a basis for figuring out what appeals to your family.
 It will also give you a baseline for price comparisons.

-When you look at highlights of what the cruise line is offering – pick the parts that you want, and discard the rest.
+When you look at the highlights of what the cruise line is offering – pick the parts that you want and discard the rest.
 And, if time permits, add in something special (like a nice meal at a special restaurant).
 Voila, your independent itinerary.

 Check out our post on fun things to do in Cozumel for examples of simple activities that you can easily book on your own and avoid cruise line markups.
-And, as seen in our post about the Key West Cruise Port, sometimes the official excursions turn out to be more cumbersome and less convenient than the DIY approach.
+And, as seen in our post about the Key West Cruise Port, sometimes the official excursions are more cumbersome and less convenient than the DIY approach.

 2. DETERMINE YOUR INDEPENDENCE COMFORT LEVEL.